SOLEMNITY OF THE ASSUMPTION OF THE BLESSED VIRGIN MARY

 Saint Peter's Square

-I wish all of you a happy Sunday and a happy Feast of the Assumption!
+I wish you all a happy Feast of the Assumption.
 Please do not forget to pray for me.
 Enjoy your lunch.
-Arrivederci !
+Arrivederci!

 Copyright © Dicastero per la Comunicazione - Libreria Editrice Vaticana